sepid-m/BlockchainCapstone/README.md

 You will find the verification code and some proof_*.json files used to mint 10 tokens in the ERC721 smart contract deployed on Rinkeby network.

 - OpenSea Market place:
-To access to the store front for the ERC721 smart contract please use the following link
+To access to the store front for the ERC721 smart contract please use the following link: https://rinkeby.opensea.io/assets/sepid-capstoneproject

 ## Getting Started